hphelion/documentation/devplatform/1.2/windows/windows_glazier_reference_guide.md

 --profile PATH
     - (optional) path to a glazier profile.
 Can be used multiple times.
 If not supplied,
-    - a subdirectory named "profile" will be searched by default, and all profiles found will be used.
+    - a subdirectory named profile will be searched by default, and all profiles found will be used.

 --vm-path PATH
     - (optional) path to a directory where VBox files will be saved.
 The default is ~/.glazier